 ‘Secondary school students in New South Wales and the Australian Capital Territory.
 Two divisions : Junior, up to and including Year 10, and Senior, Years 11 and 12.
 Designed to assess mathematical insight and ingenuity rather than efficiency in tackling routine examples’.

 Information Packs previously sent out in March.
-Entries previously closed in the second half of May with the event held in mid-June. prize ceremony held in early September at UNSW.
-Exact dates once these are advised.
+Entries previously closed in the second half of May.
+The competition event will be held 10 June 2020.
+Award Ceremony held 18 September 2020 at UNSW.

 ‘World Maths Day is a free, fun, online competition with up to 4 million students world-wide participating.
 The competition measures speed in arithmetic and numeracy skills on the Live Mathletics platform and runs for 48 hours and is open to all schools around the world.
 Students earn points from a maximum of 20 games during the 48 hour period’.

-Registrations previously closed early in March withe event held in mid-March followed shortly after by Winners being announced on the site.
+Registrations previously closed early in March.
+You can download a 2020 pack from the site.
 Exact dates once these are advised.

 ‘The Australian Institute of International Affairs [AIIA] Victoria and Social Education Victoria [SEV] welcome all secondary students who are taking Australian and Global Politics to participate in this opportunity to engage with AIIA Victoria and our international relations network.
 You may write an essay on one of the nominated topics’.
 All other details from the site.